 The more that students “act out” the more they are trying to tell us that something is not working in their life and that they need us to help them.

-If we focus on simply changing the behaviour, we miss the opportunity to correct and compensate for underlying causes.
+If we focus on simply changing the behaviour, we miss the opportunity to work and compensate for underlying causes.

 True behavioural change only happens over time and as a result of growth and development.

-The best interventions respect the child’s developmental level, protect the child’s vulnerability and create strong child-adult relationships.
+The best interventions respect the student’s developmental level, protect their vulnerability, honour their emotions and create strong student-adult relationships.

-Here are the Guiding Principles that inform the interventions recommended:
+Here are the Guiding Principles that inform the interventions recommended by CEBM:

 Students are immature beings who are in the process of development.
 They cannot act more mature than their current level of development.

-Human maturation is a biological process that can be nurtured, but it cannot be rushed.
+Human maturation is a biological process that must be nurtured, but it cannot be rushed.

-In order to provide the optimal conditions for maturation, children need to feel safe.
+In order to provide the optimal conditions for maturation, students need to feel safe.

-When children feel safe, their brain can rest.
+When students feel safe, their brain can rest.
 It is only in rest that growth can happen.

 Growth requires “softness” which implies an ability to tolerate vulnerability.
 This can only happen in the safety of an adult relationship.

-Strong relationships with safe and caring adults provide the natural environment in which children are able to grow and develop.
+Strong relationships with safe and caring adults provide the natural environment in which students are able to grow, develop and learn.